 The work you want to do must be in Scotland.
 You must be working with young children (under 3) and their parent/families, or with a parent/families expecting a baby.
 Families experiencing deprivation or in crisis will be given priority.
 “Deprivation” can mean low income, poor housing, unemployment, isolation, disability or health problems, lack of family support, young parenthood, contact with the justice system, substance abuse, violence etc. The Trust is particularly interested in parenting, attachment, family support, and communication within the family, as it impacts on the healthy emotional and physical development of young children.
 The Trust wishes to encourage training for staff and volunteers, and may recommend training or evaluation help.
-In 2017 we are continuing to run funding attached to projects which focus on dads and young children.
+As well as this Main Grants programme, our Dads Fund is an additional funding stream for projects which focus on dads and young children.

 What information do I need before I apply?

 You will understand the needs of young children.
 You will show us that you know your community well – need, population, level of deprivation, and postcodes of the people you are helping.
 You will know about other services in the area and you will tell us why your work is needed and does not duplicate other work.
 You will tell us how you set a baseline, so that you can measure the effect of your work.
 You will be expected to set SMARToutcomes and targets.

 Grants are usually between £3,000 and £25,000 a year although the majority of applications and awards are in the region of £10,000 per annum.
 We will be supportive of match funding within project budgets.
 You are welcome to speaking with us prior to making an application.